dkarthe/webjeda-blog/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 <img alt="jekyll seo" title="Jekyll SEO" src="/images/jekyll-seo.jpg">
 {% endhighlight %}

-Also be sure to use related alt tag.
+Also, be sure to use a related alt tag.
 This helps search engines to know what's in the image since they are not smart enough to make sense out of an image.

 ## 5. Connecting with Social Media